samcaf/ResolvedEnergyCorrelators/examples/README.md

 # Resolved Energy Correlator Examples

-This directory contains a minimal working example to calculate energy-weighted correlations, all of which can be run by `make`:
+This directory contains a minimal working example to calculate energy-weighted correlations, all of which can be run by `make`.
+The source code is in `:/write/src/examples`.

 - [Build Instructions](#build-instructions)
 - [Calculating Example PENCs](#calculating-example-pencs)